mehulagg/gitlab/doc/user/packages/container_registry/index.md

 If a project is public, so is the Container Registry.

 ## Use images from the Container Registry

-NOTE:Note
-Are you pulling container images from Docker Hub?
-Consider using the [GitLab Dependency Proxy](../dependency_proxy.md#use-the-dependency-proxy-for-docker-images), which can help you to avoid running into a rate-limit and speed up your pipelines by pulling the image from the cache whenever possible.

 To download and run a container image hosted in the GitLab Container Registry: